Beating bank fees

 The first step to avoid any sneaky bank charges is to be aware of the common fees that can eat away from your monthly bank balance.
 Here's a list of the charges that you need to watch out for:

-Bank Account Comparison Table - page last updated September 12, 2020
+Bank Account Comparison Table - last updated November 28, 2020

 - MyState Bank